eProsima/Fast-DDS-docs/docs/fastdds/dynamic_types/annotations.rst

 ===========

-DynamicTypeBuilder allows applying an annotation to both current type and inner members with the functions:
+:ref:`dynamictypes_overview_dynamictypebuilder` allows applying an annotation to both current type and inner members with the functions:

 - ``apply_annotation``